robotology/walking-teleoperation/modules/SRanipal_module/README.md

 - ``noEyelids``, if specified without value (i.e. ``--noEyelids``) or with value ``true`` (i.e. ``--noEyelids true``), the module avoids to control the eyelids.
 By default it is ``false``.
 - ``noLip``, if specified without value (i.e. ``--noLip``) or with value ``true`` (i.e. ``--noLip true``), the module avoids to use the lip tracking device.
 By default it is ``false``.
 - ``noGaze``, if specified without value (i.e. ``--noGaze``) or with value ``true`` (i.e. ``--noGaze true``), the module avoids to use the gaze tracking.
 By default it is ``false``.
+- ``noEyeExpressions``, if specified without value (i.e. ``--noEyeExpressions``) or with value ``true`` (i.e. ``--noEyeExpressions true``), the module avoids to control the eye expressions.
+By default it is ``false``.
 - ``period``, the update period of the module in seconds.
 Default ``0.1`` (or ``0.01`` if the eyelids are controlled using velocity control, or the gaze control is active).
 - ``skipEyeCalibration``, if set without value (i.e. ``--skipEyeCalibration``), or with value ``true`` (i.e. ``--skipEyeCalibration true``), it avoids starting the eye calibration procedure on the headset.
 Default ``false``.
 - ``forceEyeCalibration``, if set without value (i.e. ``--forceEyeCalibration``), or with value ``true`` (i.e. ``--forceEyeCalibration true``), it forces the eye calibration procedure on the headset at startup.
 Default ``false``.

 ### Eyelids retargeting
-- ``eyeOpenPrecision``, it determines the minimum variation of the measured eye openness of the operator (in the range [0, 1]), to command a variation in the robot eyelids. ``eyeOpenPrecision`` needs to be greater than 0.
+- ``eyeOpenPrecision``, it determines the minimum variation of the measured eye openness of the operator, to command a variation in the robot eyelids. ``eyeOpenPrecision`` needs to be greater than 0.
 The minimum input value to trigger a motion is equal to 0.5 * ``eyeOpenPrecision``.
 Hence, if you set ``eyeOpenPrecision`` equal to 1.0, the eyelids will fully close as soon as the operator closes the eyes at half.
 This can be useful to make the robot eyelids close when the operator close the eyes more than a given threshold.
 Default ``0.1``.
 - ``useEyelidsPositionControl``, if set without value (i.e. ``--useEyelidsPositionControl``), or with value ``true`` (i.e. ``--useEyelidsPositionControl true``), the module will control the eyelids using position control instead of velocity.
 This has an effect only if ``useRawEyelids`` is not set, or set to ``false``.
 Default ``false``.
 - ``eyelidsMaxVelocity``, the maximum velocity used when controlling the eyelids.
 Default ``100`` (``75.0`` if using position control).
 - ``eyelidsVelocityGain``, the gain used when controlling the eyelids velocity.
 Default ``10.0``.